 This choice is motivated by various reasons that emerged clearly during the development of the concept.

 The first is the relationship that the installation establishes with the austere and intimate museum context; the GAMeC building was in fact an ancient monastery in the fifteenth century, built with sincere and solid materials.
 It was restored at the end of the nineties, by the architect Vittorio Gregotti, who strengthened its character by making the space more neutral and suitable for exhibition needs.

 Basalt stone, ceilings with ancient beams and oak floors were the main architectural features to which the project had to adapt.

-Second reason, certainly not less important, is the dialogue with the works on display, strongly characterized by the research on different materials, with two-dimensional elements shaped and transformed into plastic and three-dimensional forms through folding and cutting operations.
+The second reason, certainly not less important, is the dialogue with the works on display, strongly characterized by the research on different materials, with two-dimensional elements shaped and transformed into plastic and three-dimensional forms through folding and cutting operations.

-The client requested to add to the gallery a system that could be partially reusable, in this sense iron seemed the most suitable material thanks to its extraordinary durability.
+The client requested to add to the gallery a system that could be partially reusable, in this sense, iron seemed the most suitable material thanks to its extraordinary durability.

 The system is based on a single element, a stand, which can be used alone or in a modular sequence and which can be modified in height thanks to bayonet poles.